vivaria/edisonrul.ing/docs/source/cards/heart-of-clear-water.md

-# HEART OF CLEAR WATER
+# Heart Of Clear Water

 *   You may equip this card to a monster with ATK 1300 or greater, but it will be immediately destroyed.
 *   If a monster equipped with this card has its ATK increased over 1299, by the effect of "Rush Recklessly", etc., this card is destroyed.